Create a workbook

 Private nonprofit colleges have the highest average cost, and public colleges have the lowest average cost.
 You can also change the style of the bar chart so that it matches the style of the map.

-- On the card toolbar, click the Legend button and click the Options tab if necessary.
+- On the card toolbar, click the Layer options button and click the Symbology tab.

 - Change Symbol type to Unique symbols.
 Close the Layer options pane.

 Analyze your data with statistics

 You now know which types of colleges have the highest costs.
 You can also see how much of an effect the costs have on earnings after graduation.